CEL Services

 The Faculty Mentoring Program is open to all faculty.
 Mentee-mentor pairs meet regularly throughout the academic year with support from the CEL.

-If you would like to request a faculty mentor, or if you would like to become a faculty mentor, please visit or Faculty Mentoring page or fill out this handy form
+If you would like to request a faculty mentor or if you would like to become a faculty mentor, please visit our Faculty Mentoring page.

 KUtztown exCEL: faculty journal of the CEL